-- 22. Click on the floppy drive and then click Remove. - 23.
-Select the New CD/DVD option and then select the Datastore ISO file radio button on the right hand side. - 24.
+- 24. Select the New CD/DVD option and then select the Datastore ISO file radio button on the right hand side. - 25.
 Click Browse and then select the IWSVA ISO that was uploaded in Step 4.

 If you did not copy the Installation ISO onto the VMware server's hard disk, then you can select Host Device or Client Device from which to load the installer.

 Client Device uses the remote workstation's CD/DVD ROM drive to perform the installation and Host Device uses the VMware Server's CD/DVD ROM drive to perform the installation.
 Using one of these two methods saves about 500 MB or more of disk space on the VMware server.

-Ensure that the Connect at power on check box for the New CD/DVD is checked.

-Note: When IWSVA is installed on a VMware ESX server and configured in Transparent Bridge mode, you must enable the virtual switch to accept the Promiscuous mode in the ESX server.
+- 26. Ensure that the Connect at power on check box for the New CD/DVD is checked. - Note: When IWSVA is installed on a VMware ESX server and configured in Transparent Bridge mode, you must enable the virtual switch to accept the Promiscuous mode in the ESX server.